george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 2
 - stopwords.txt is in UTF-8
-- We agreed with Martin that stopwords is little bit misleading and better name for it would be ignored word
+- We agreed with Martin that stopwords may be little bit misleading and better name for it would be ignored words, therefore, I use IgnoredWords in the code.